HdrLucie/rainfall/level6/readme.md

 `main` has two calls to `malloc`, the first one to allocate a buffer, and the second one to store a pointer.
 It then stores the address of `m` in the second one before calling `strcpy` to copy the first argument into the buffer.

 The attack will take advantage of the fact that the memory segments returned by `malloc` are adjacent.
-Just like a heap buffer overflow, we need to find how many bytes we need to overwrite to write over the address.
+Just like a stack buffer overflow, we need to find how many bytes we need to overwrite to write over the address.

 We can do it by setting breakpoints after each `malloc` call and displaying the value in `$eax`:
 ```gdb